 The Leapfrog Group released the Spring 2014 Hospital Safety Scores.

-Of the 64 Virginia/2,522 US hospitals issued a Hospital Safety Score:
+63 Virginia hospitals were issued a Hospital Safety Score:

-For more information on the Spring 2014 release of Hospital Safety Scores and to view the state rankings, please visit www.hospitalsafetyscore.org.
-Attached, please find a copy of the national press release, Hospital Safety Score Reveals Hospitals Becoming Safer, but Dangers to Patients Lurk.
+For more information on the Fall 2014 release of Hospital Safety Scores and to view the state rankings, please visit www.hospitalsafetyscore.org.

 On behalf of the Virginia Business Coalition on Health and The Leapfrog Group, thank you for contributing to another successful round of Hospital Safety Scores!